N-M-T/Pupil-Labs-Mocap-Trigger/README.md

 will then provide ~0.2V when not recording, and ~5.0V when an acquisition is started.

 ### Python
-In all scripts, change the IP and Port to connect to Pupil Capture.
-Pupil Capture's local IP address and Port can be found in Pupil Capture software under the Network API plugin.
+In all scripts, change the IP and port to connect to Pupil Capture.
+Pupil Capture's local IP address and port can be found in Pupil Capture software under the Network API plugin.

 For timestamps and timestamps_wclock_sync, modify the path variable to point to your recording directory.